 SPF records and delivery errors

-If you don't update your customer address host settings, then customers still receive automatic notification emails from your store.
-Because automatic email notifications use Shopify's SPF record to verify your sender email address, these emails are prevented from being flagged as spam or failing to be delivered.
+Your customers still receive automatic email notifications even if you don’t update your customer address host settings.
+Because automatic email notifications use Shopify's SPF record to verify your sender email address, these emails are prevented from being flagged as spam or failing to deliver.

 When email hosting isn't included by your third-party provider